abilandz/NAT3054/Lecture_5/valgrind.md

 ==12111== ERROR SUMMARY: 1 errors from 1 contexts (suppressed: 0 from 0)
 ```

-In the above example, we used the **valgrind**'s command-line option ```--leak-check=full``` to see all details of leaked memory.
+In the above example, we used the **valgrind**'s command-line option ```--leak-check=full``` to get more verbose details of leaked memory.
 The documentation of all supported command-line options with their default settings can be found in the official documentation at the following [link](https://valgrind.org/docs/manual/manual-core.html).

 The problematic code is at line 6: